hoiast/marvelmind.js/README.md

 _**Marlvelmind.js**_ includes two small Javascript classes for receiving and parsing data from Marvelmind mobile beacon by USB/serial port.

-This code is divided in two sections - a **CLIENT** and a **SERVER** utility classes.
+This code contains a **CLIENT** and a **SERVER** utility classes.
 Both classes parse data using [bufferpack](https://www.npmjs.com/package/bufferpack) and [Marvelmind Instructions](https://marvelmind.com/pics/marvelmind_interfaces.pdf) (v7.00).
 They apply a similar approach to read incoming data, but differ significantly on how data is received and parsed.

-The client class is built upon [WebUSB API](https://developer.mozilla.org/en-US/docs/Web/API/WebUSB_API), an experimental technology which, up to this date, is only supported by Chromium Based Browsers (Google Chrome, Edge, Opera, ...).
-A custom parser is implemented.
+The **client** class is built upon [WebUSB API](https://developer.mozilla.org/en-US/docs/Web/API/WebUSB_API), an experimental technology which, up to this date, is only supported by Chromium Based Browsers (Google Chrome, Edge, Opera, ...).
+Parsing incoming data chunks into readable message is performed by a custom parser.

-The server version of this code uses a serial port library, [serialport](https://www.npmjs.com/package/serialport), to acquire data stream and parse it with [parser-delimiter](https://serialport.io/docs/api-parser-delimiter).
+The **server** class of this code uses a serial port library, [serialport](https://www.npmjs.com/package/serialport), to acquire data stream.
+Parsing is conviniently done with [parser-delimiter](https://serialport.io/docs/api-parser-delimiter).

-Events are emitted using [EventEmitter](https://github.com/Olical/EventEmitter) and [native Node.js Events API](https://nodejs.org/api/events.html) for client and server versions, respectively.
+Events are emitted using [EventEmitter](https://github.com/Olical/EventEmitter) and [native Node.js Events API](https://nodejs.org/api/events.html) for client and server classes, respectively.

 ## How to Test

 Please, ensure that all deploying instructions by Marvelmind have been thoroughly followed.
-Remember to update all SW Firmware, setup Beacon positioning, turn them ON and adjust Maps and Submaps and connect the USB Modem on your computer.
+Remember to update all SW Firmware, setup Beacon positioning, turn them ON, adjust Maps and Submaps and connect the USB Modem on your computer.
 It's mandatory to install the STM32 Driver to get modem data via USB.

-**Note:** Don't forget to ensure Marvelmind Dashboard is closed when testing this code - only one program (Node.js, your Browser or Marvelmind Dashboard) is allowed to receive data stream from the USB Modem at a specific port and time.
+**Note:** Don't forget to ensure Marvelmind Dashboard is closed when testing this code - only one program (a Node.js server, a web browser or the Marvelmind Dashboard) is allowed to receive data stream from the USB Modem at a specific port and time.

 **Note 2:** Some data stream are disabled by default.
 For example, quality and telemetry streams require that options “Quality and extended location data” and “Telemetry stream” are enabled, respectively.
 Visit the Dashboard, select a device and go under _Interfaces_ to see more.